-The application is supported by a Biodiversity Assessment prepared by Ecology and Heritage Partners Pty Ltd (EH Partners) dated October 2014 which assesses the land as a whole and for the PSP (not stages 1-4 exclusively).
+The application is supported by a Biodiversity Assessment prepared by Ecology and Heritage Partners Pty Ltd (EH Partners) dated October 2014 which assesses the land as a whole and for the PSP (not stages 1-4 exclusively) (see Appendix 4 - Biodiversity Assessment).
 The assessment was undertaken to identify and characterise local vegetation, determine the presence (or likelihood of) any significant flora and fauna species and/or ecological communities, and address any implications under Commonwealth and State environmental legislation.
+It should be noted that the Environmental Site Assessment confirms that all prior uses on the land have been agricultural in nature and demonstrates evidence of farming on the land for the past 10 years (see Appendix 14 - Environmental Site Assessment).